oscarfonts/sensor-widgets/doc/en/widgets.rst

 Its only mandatory inputs are "service" and "offering".

-And the common optional inputs: "footnote" and "custom_css_url".
+And the common optional inputs: "display_utc_times", "footnote" and "custom_css_url".

 Table